-We are a cloud-based provider of payroll and HCM software solutions for medium-sized organizations.
-Our solutions enable medium-sized organizations to more efficiently manage payroll and human capital in their complex and dynamic operating environments.
-Excluding clients acquired through acquisitions, as of June 30, 2020, we provided our payroll and HCM software solutions to approximately 24,450 clients across the U.S., which on average had over 100 employees.
+We are a cloud-based provider of payroll and HCM software solutions.
+Our solutions enable organizations to more efficiently manage payroll and human capital in their complex and dynamic operating environments.
+Excluding clients acquired through acquisitions, as of June 30, 2021, we provided our payroll and HCM software solutions to approximately 28,750 clients across the U.S., which on average had over 100 employees.